List of neighborhoods in Detroit: Downtown

 Downtown Detroit is the city's central business district and a residential area, bordered by M-10 (Lodge Freeway) to the west, the Interstate 75 (I-75, Fisher Freeway) to the north, I-375 (Chrysler Freeway) to the east, and the Detroit River to the south.
 The area contains many of the prominent skyscrapers in Detroit, including the Renaissance Center, the Penobscot Building, and the Guardian Building.
 The downtown area features high-rise residential living along with a number of parks including those linked by a promenade along the International Riverfront.
 Downtown Detroit was named among the best big city neighborhoods in which to retire by CNN Money Magazine editors.

 The Detroit Opera House is located at Broadway and Grand Circus.
-The east necklace of Downtown links Grand Circus and the stadium area to Greektown along Broadway.
+The "east necklace" of Downtown links Grand Circus and the stadium area to Greektown along Broadway.
 The east necklace contains a sub-district sometimes called the Harmonie Park District, which has taken on the renowned legacy of Detroit's music from 1930s through the 1950s to the present.
 Near the Opera House and emanating from Grand Circus along the east necklace are other venues including the Music Hall Center for the Performing Arts and the Gem Theatre and Century Club.
 The historic Harmonie Club and Harmonie Centre are located along Broadway.
 The Harmonie Park area ends near Gratiot and Randolph.
 The Detroit Athletic Club stands in view of center field at Comerica Park.
 Part of the east necklace, the area contains architecturally notable buildings planned for renovation as high-rise residential condominiums such as the Gothic Revival Metropolitan Building at 33 John R St. The Hilton Garden Inn is also in the Harmonie Park area.
 The east necklace area is serviced by the People Mover at Cadillac station and Broadway station.

 Greektown is located less than half a mile (800 m) from the Renaissance Center in the downtown area.
 The neighborhood is a popular restaurant and entertainment district, having many restaurants that serve Greek cuisine, as well as Hollywood Casino, one of three casino resorts in the city.
 Certain buildings on Monroe Street are themed to resemble the Parthenon, Pegasus, and other forms of Greek architecture.
 Greek music is also played on Monroe Street throughout the day.
-Well-known restaurants include The Laikon Cafe, Cyprus Taverna, Pegasus Taverna, and Pizza Papalis.
 St. Mary Roman Catholic Church, founded by German immigrants, is located in the heart of the district.
 The Second Baptist Church once served as "station" for the Underground Railroad.
 The Detroit People Mover has a station at the Hollywood Casino on Beaubien Street between Monroe Street and Lafayette Boulevard.